tatsuya/effective-java/chapter-9.md

 ## Item 61: Throw exceptions appropriate to the abstraction

 If it isn’t feasible to prevent or to handle exceptions from lower layers, use exception translation, unless the lower-level method happens to guarantee that all of its exceptions are appropriate to the higher level.
 Chaining provides the best of both worlds: it allows you to throw an appropriate higher-level exception, while capturing the underlying cause for failure analysis (Item 63).

+## Item 62: Document all exceptions thrown by each method

+Document every exception that can be thrown by each method that you write.
+This is true for unchecked as well as checked exceptions, and for abstract as well as concrete methods.
+Provide individual `throws` clauses for each checked exception and do not provide `throws` clauses for unchecked exceptions.
+If you fail to document the exceptions that your methods can throw, it will be difficult or impossible for others to make effective use of your classes and interfaces.